MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 ### `backfill_changelog`

 Backfills `gtfs_dataset_changelog` records from the **existing** dataset history.
-The live pipeline (`batch_process_dataset` → `gtfs-datasets-comparer`) only produces changelogs for new datasets going forward; this task walks the stored history and, for each consecutive `(previous, current)` dataset pair that has no changelog row yet, dispatches a Cloud Task to the same `gtfs-datasets-comparer` function.
+The live pipeline (`batch_process_dataset` → `gtfs-datasets-comparer`) only produces changelogs for new datasets going forward; this task walks the stored history and, for each consecutive `(base, new)` dataset pair that has no changelog row yet, dispatches a Cloud Task to the same `gtfs-datasets-comparer` function.

-The task is **idempotent / restartable**: pairs that already have a changelog row are skipped, and each dispatched Cloud Task runs with `disallow_overwrite=true`.
+The task is **idempotent / restartable**: pairs that already have a changelog row are skipped (unless `force` is set), and each dispatched Cloud Task runs with `disallow_overwrite=true`.
 It is **rate-limited**: `limit` caps how many feeds are processed per invocation, and a dedicated Cloud Tasks queue (`GTFS_CHANGE_TRACKER_QUEUE`) throttles the actual comparer invocations.
 Call it repeatedly to walk the whole catalog.

 ```json
 {